Jatin1o1/OpenMV-with-Python-USB_Serial./README.md

 # OpenMV with Python USB_Serial.

-OpenMV with Python USB_Serial.
+#Tested using both OpenMV-H7 R1 Rolling shutter and  OpenMV-H7 R1 Global shutter camera

 This repository contains the bare minimum scripts to help establish the serial communicaiton betwwen OpenMV camera and Python scripts.